joostvanwollingen/gitbook/cypressio.md

 ### Creating our first test

 * Create a file: `integration/rijksmuseum.js`
-* Copy paste the code below.
+* Copy/paste the code below.
 It will be our template for the exercises.

 ```
 describe('Rijksmuseum exercises', function () {